mattmoody05/SchoolBot/setup.md

 #### Requirements.txt working
 1. Navigate to the folder of the bot within terminal / powershell
-2. Run `pip3 install requirements.txt`
+2. Run `pip3 install -r requirements.txt`

 #### Requirements.txt not working
 1. Navigate to the folder of the bot within terminal / powershell